tldr-pages/tldr/pages/common/youtube-viewer.md

 `youtube-viewer --login`

-- Watch a video with a specific url in vlc:
+- Watch a video with a specific URL in VLC:

 `youtube-viewer --player={{vlc}} {{https://youtube.com/watch?v=1dastnond}}`